Medicaid Asset Protection

 It is important to note, however, that there is a five-year look-back period for Medicaid, which means that the government will assess any transactions that occurred over the five years prior to the Medicaid application.
 Gifts and unverified transfers, which are transfers for less than fair market value, are not permitted and will result in the imposition of penalties.
 The transfer of assets to a Medicaid asset protection trust produces a penalty, as it is considered a gift.
 Thus, any transfer should be made five years prior to applying for Medicaid.Meet With a Seasoned Illinois Attorney

 Many people worry that their assets will prevent them from receiving Medicaid, but there are ways people can protect their property and obtain Medicaid benefits.
 If you are interested in Medicaid asset protection, it is smart to meet with an attorney as soon as possible.
-At Wilson and Wilson, our seasoned LeGrange attorneys help people use estate planning tools to their advantage, and if you engage our services, we will work tirelessly on your behalf.
-Our main office is in LeGrange, and we also have a second office in Northbrook.
+At Wilson and Wilson, our seasoned LaGrange attorneys help people use estate planning tools to their advantage, and if you engage our services, we will work tirelessly on your behalf.
+Our main office is in LaGrange, and we also have a second office in Northbrook.
 We have satellite offices in Orland Park and Warrenville as well, where we are available by appointment.
 We routinely help clients with estate planning issues in Cook County, including Chicago, Arlington Heights, Cicero, Hoffman Estates, Mount Prospect, Palatine, Schaumburg, Evanston, Skokie, and Tinley Park, DuPage County including Naperville, Aurora, and Wheaton, and Lake County including Buffalo Grove, Mundelein, Highland Park, and Waukegan.
-You can reach us via our online form or at our LeGrange office at (708) 482-7090 or our Northbrook Office at (847) 656-8958 to set up a conference.
+You can reach us via our online form or at our LaGrange office at (708) 482-7090 or our Northbrook Office at (847) 656-8958 to set up a conference.